What are the schools in Kazakhstan like?

 When we asked about the schools in Kazakhstan, they said...

 "Kazakhstan has a number of excellent international and bilingual schools.
 The British International School of Almaty is one of the best international schools in the country.
 It offers a British-style education to students from Nursery to Year 13, with a focus on developing the whole child.
 The school has a strong emphasis on academic excellence, with a wide range of extra-curricular activities and a strong commitment to developing global citizens.
 The International School of Astana is another excellent international school in Kazakhstan.
 It offers a comprehensive international curriculum to students from Pre-Kindergarten to Grade 12.
 The school has a strong focus on developing the whole child, with a wide range of extra-curricular activities and a commitment to developing global citizens.
 The International School of Aktau is a bilingual school in Kazakhstan.
 It offers a bilingual education to students from Pre-Kindergarten to Grade 12, with a focus on developing the whole child.
 The school has a strong emphasis on academic excellence, with a wide range of extra-curricular activities and a commitment to developing global citizens.
 The International School of Atyrau is another excellent bilingual school in Kazakhstan.
 It offers a bilingual education to students from Pre-Kindergarten to Grade 12, with a focus on developing the whole child.
-The school has a strong emphasis on academic excellence, with a wide range of extra-curricular activities and a commitment to developing global citizens," remarked one expat living in with children attending .
+The school has a strong emphasis on academic excellence, with a wide range of extra-curricular activities and a commitment to developing global citizens," said one parent with children at in .

 Please login to continue reading this article.